 'Spaces of Transit, Migration Management and Migrant Agency', openDemocracy, 30 September 2016

 ‘The Mediterranean Migration Crisis: Transit Points, Enduring Struggles’, open Democracy, 25 February 2016

 ‘The Transience and Persistence of the “jungle” in Calais’, open Democracy, 27 February 2016

-I am happy to supervise PhD students in the following subject ares:
+Leonie is happy to supervise PhD students in the following subject areas (from 2023):

 - Migration and Refugees